"One of the things that I love about MIT Sloan is that it does a good job of integrating with the rest of MIT."

 How important are extracurricular activities?
 Is it ok if some are work related?

-You are welcome to share your extracurricular work activities and hobbies in the "optional information" section of the application.
+You are welcome to share your extracurricular work activities and hobbies in the "optional question" section of the application.
 You may also want to include this information in your resume.

 Should I include only professional experience and goals in my essays, or also include some personal interests to paint a more complete picture?